lucapette/deloominator/docs/user-manual.md

 predefined:

 - `{timestamp}`
+- `{date}`
 - `{today}`
 - `{yesterday}`

 Variables are evaluated by `deloominator` right before query execution.
-Questions that contain variables come with additional UI elements to interactively control the value of variables before query execution.
+Questions that contain variables may come with additional UI elements to interactively control the value of variables before query execution.

 Here is an example for `{timestamp}`: